 - Prevent the spread of the infection in contagious forms of conjunctivitis.

-- Allergic conjunctivitis.
 The first step is to remove or avoid the irritant, if possible.
 Cool compresses and artificial tears sometimes relieve discomfort in mild cases.
 In more severe cases, nonsteroidal anti-inflammatory medications and antihistamines may be prescribed.
 People with persistent allergic conjunctivitis may also require topical steroid eye drops.
 Oral antihistamines may also be prescribed.